-The Committee's findings of fact, conclusions and recommendations, with supporting reasons, shall be reported, in writing, to the institution's president and the faculty member or the faculty member's representative.
-If the institution's action was a notice of dismissal and if the Committee concludes that adequate cause for dismissal has been established, but that a lesser penalty would be more appropriate, it may so recommend with supporting reasons.
-The president shall make a decision and provide written notice of the decision, including findings of fact and reasons or conclusions based on the hearing record, to the Committee, and the faculty member within twenty calendar days of receiving the report.
-The faculty member or Committee may, within ten calendar days of the decision, submit a written response to the decision, to which the president may reply.
+The Committee shall generate a written report with its findings of fact, conclusions and recommendations, (collectively the “Committee’s Decision”).
+The Committee’s Decision shall be forwarded to the faculty member and the chair/head of the faculty member’s department.
+Within twenty calendar days after receipt of the Committee’s Decision, the chair/head of the faculty member’s department shall submit to the president a copy of the Committee’s Decision along with her/his written position either consenting to the Committee’s Decision or disputing the committee’s Decision.
+In drafting her/his response, the chair/head will consult with the department as she/he determines appropriate.
+After receipt of this material, the president shall make a decision and provide written notice of the decision, including findings of fact and reasons or conclusions based on the hearing record, to the Committee, the faculty member, the Provost, the appropriate dean and chair/head within twenty calendar days of receiving the report.
+Both the faculty member and the Committee may, within ten calendar days of the decision, submit a written response to the decision, to which the president may reply.

 The decision of the president is final.